-Regarding compliance with the EPL air emission limits, SHL requested and was approved a temporary exemption to the diesel NOx limit for a short period between the 16 and 23 June, during the energy crisis described above.
-Air quality modelling was undertaken to assess the potential impacts of increased emissions on ground level NO_2 concentrations at surrounding sensitive receivers during the temporary exemption period 16 to 23 June 2022.
-The modelling found that potential air quality impacts to the surrounding areas were low and within or equal to the EPA's impact assessment criterion.
+Air quality modelling was undertaken to assess the potential impacts of increased emissions on ground level $NO_x$ concentrations at surrounding sensitive receivers during the temporary exemption period 1 to 29 December 2023.
+The modelling found that potential air quality impacts to the surrounding areas were within the EPA's impact assessment criterion.